Digital-Alchemy-TS/synapse-extension/README.md

 1. Clone or download this repository.
 2. Copy the `custom_components/synapse/` directory from the repository into the `<config_dir>/custom_components/` directory of your Home Assistant installation.
 3. Restart Home Assistant.

-### 📚 Supported Domains

-Currently, Synapse supports managing various entity types within Home Assistant, including:

-- **Switches**: Toggleable entities reflecting the state of external devices or services.
-- **Sensors (with attributes)**: Entities providing readings from external data sources, including associated metadata.
-- **Binary Sensors**: Represent binary states (on/off) of external conditions or inputs.
-- **Buttons**: Triggerable entities that execute actions within external services.
-- **Scenes**: Predefined configurations that adjust multiple entities to specific states (implementation by `@digital-alchemy/automation`).

-Future enhancements will expand support to additional domains, enhancing the integration's versatility and applicability to a broader range of automation scenarios.

 ## 📖 Usage